 - If one or more of a woman’s pregnancy screening tests, such as the first trimester Down syndrome screen or the second-trimester maternal serum screening, are abnormal.

-- If a pregnant woman is having amniotic fluid analysis performed because she is considered at higher than normal risk of having a baby with a birth defect.
+- If a pregnant woman is having amniotic fluid analysis performed because she is considered at higher than usual risk of having a baby with a congenital disability.

-- If fetal structural and/or developmental abnormalities are detected, such as during an ultrasound.
+- If fetal structural and developmental abnormalities are detected, such as during an ultrasound.

 - If there is a known chromosomal abnormality in the family line.

-- A woman or a couple, prior to pregnancy, to evaluate her or their chromosomes, especially if a woman has experienced previous miscarriages or infertility.
+- A woman or a couple, before pregnancy, to evaluate her or their chromosomes, especially if a woman has experienced previous miscarriages or infertility.

 - Tissue from a miscarriage or stillbirth, to help determine if the cause was due to a chromosomal abnormality in the fetus.

-- An infant who is born with congenital abnormalities, including physical birth defects, mental retardation, delayed growth and development, or signs of a specific genetic disorder.
+- An infant who is born with congenital abnormalities, including congenital physical disabilities, mental retardation, delayed growth and development, or signs of a specific genetic disorder.

 - A person with infertility or one who shows signs of a genetic disorder.

-- Family members, to detect specific chromosomal abnormalities when they have been detected in a child or another family member.
+- Family members, to detect specific chromosomal abnormalities when they have been seen in a child or another family member.

-- A person who has been diagnosed with certain types of leukemia, lymphoma, refractory anemia, or cancer as these conditions can lead to acquired changes in chromosomes; this testing may be performed on blood or a bone marrow sample.
+- A person who has been diagnosed with certain types of leukaemia, lymphoma, refractory anaemia, or cancer as these conditions can lead to acquired changes in chromosomes; this testing may be performed on blood or a bone marrow sample.

 When is karyotyping test ordered?

-A chromosome analysis may be ordered when a fetus is suspected of having a chromosomal abnormality, when an infant has congenital abnormalities, when a woman experiences miscarriages or infertility, and when an adult shows signs of a genetic disorder.
+Chromosome analysis may be ordered when a fetus is suspected of having a chromosomal abnormality when an infant has congenital abnormalities, when a woman experiences miscarriages or infertility, and when an adult shows signs of a genetic disorder.

-It may also be ordered to detect the presence of a chromosomal abnormality in family members when it has been detected in a child or in another family member.
+It may also be ordered to detect the presence of a chromosomal abnormality in family members when it has been seen in a child or another family member.

-It may be ordered to detect acquired chromosomal abnormalities when an individual has leukemia, lymphoma, myeloma, refractory anemia, or another cancer.
+It may be ordered to detect acquired chromosomal abnormalities when an individual has leukaemia, lymphoma, myeloma, refractory anaemia, or another cancer.